 A crewman and 11 cars, with their seated passengers, were on the deck when it collapsed.
 The crewman suffered a minor head injury and was temporarily rendered unconscious; several passengers suffered minor impact related injuries.
 The mezzanine deck was structurally damaged and was later removed from the vessel.

 Shortly after the accident, MAIB issued Wightlink a recommendation to immediately instigate a wire rope lubrication programme on the mezzanine decks of its vessels.

-- The steel wire lifting rope parted because it had not been properly maintained and its condition had been allowed deteriorate to a dangerous level.
+The steel wire lifting rope parted because it had not been properly maintained and its condition had been allowed to deteriorate to a dangerous level.

-Wightlink have been recommended (2016/101) to review and, as necessary, improve their safety management system to ensure the company; acts promptly in response to non-conformities affecting important and critical equipment on board its vessels; applies a proactive response to the management of observations and deficiencies identified during the thorough examination of its vessels’ lifting equipment and notifies the relevant authority in the event of damage to a vessel that requires structural repair.
+Wightlink has been recommended (2016/101) to review and, as necessary, improve its safety management system to ensure the company: acts promptly in response to non-conformities affecting important and critical equipment on board its vessels; applies a proactive response to the management of observations and deficiencies identified during the thorough examination of its vessels’ lifting equipment and notifies the relevant authority in the event of damage to a vessel that requires structural repair.

 A recommendation (2016/102) has been made to British Engineering Services Limited to ensure its policy on the scrutiny of its thorough examination reports:

 Identify the instances when its customers have repeatedly failed to address shortcomings identified during lifting equipment examinations, and

 Provide a mechanism for bringing shortcomings to the attention of its customers and, where appropriate, the relevant authorities.

 Finally, a recommendation (2016/103) has been made to the Maritime and Coastguard Agency to ensure its audit inspections of Wightlink vessels provide specific focus on the effectiveness of the company’s maintenance procedures.